 annotations must be combined for each cluster of duplicate sequences.

-Optionally, “ragged” ends of sequences, such as may occur from primer template
+Optionally, “ragged” ends of sequences (such as those that may occur from primer template

 and trailing ends of each sequence.
 The function